Uri3n/Maldev-Template-Library/README.md

 # Maldev-Template-Library
-## A reimplementation of the C++ standard library with no CRT library dependencies.
+## A WIP reimplementation of the C++ standard library with no CRT library dependencies.
 ## Compiled and tested with Visual Studio 2022.

 If you dabble in Windows malware development then you might be aware that removing the CRT